-Once you have determined the allowable energy per stop with your given switching cycle frequency, compare with the amount of energy in your system.
+Once you have determined the allowable energy per stop with your given switching cycle frequency, compared it with the amount of energy in your system.
 If your system energy surpasses the max energy per stop per brake, the brake selected will not be acceptable for your application.
-If the energy dissipated in a single stop surpasses that of the allowable limit, the lining may glaze over resulting in reduced torque or worst case permanent failure of the friction lining may occur.
+If the energy dissipated in a single stop surpasses the allowable limit, the lining may glaze over resulting in reduced torque, or worst case permanent failure of the friction lining may occur.

 Brake speed: It is also important to ensure that the application running and e-stop speed is within the limits that the brake can withstand.

 As with any rotating part, there will be an amount of runout.
 As the friction lining spins, excessive speeds will cause it to wobble and run on the friction surfaces.
-This will lead to premature and irregular wear and can cause premature failure of the brake syste.
+This will lead to premature and irregular wear and cause a premature brake system failure.

 See chart D: Max running and e-stop speed for the respective KEB Spring Applied brake size ratings.